Tunchi52/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #created a script that prints the last 10 lines of a file.
 #created a script that prints first 10 lines of a file.
 #created a script that displays the third line of a file.
+#created a script that displays the output of a command into a file.